A risk factor is something that increases your likelihood of getting a disease or condition.

 Adult macular degeneration is more common in people over 50, and the risk increases with advancing age.

-According to the Third National Health and Nutrition Examination Survey, adult macular degeneration is more common in whites than in other races.
+According to the Third National Health and Nutrition Examination Survey, adult macular degeneration is more common in people who are Caucasian than in other races.

 Genetic factors appear to be very common in early-onset types of macular degeneration.
 Specific genetic causes for adult macular degeneration have not been identified.
 However, a positive family history may increase risk.